shatasundara/thebearjew.github.io/_posts/2015-03-16-the-start-of-something-new.md

 description: Starting my own blog - How I learned to love writing everyday
 ---

-Today marks my first ever blog post.
+Today marks my first blog post.
 A little narcissistic I know...
 However, my own blog has been something I've wanted for quite some time.

 The first version of a "blog", if you want to call it that, was actually my journal, which I started writing in high school.
 I had fallen victim to senioritis at the shockingly incorrect time of junior year.
 I had basically checked out of school by the time my last year of classes were rolling around, so I took leisure in picking those classes.